BoshenGuan/SpectrumDemo/README.md

 As for drawing system, `System.Drawing` namespace (GDI+ actually) keeps unchanged, which is originally used in SDRSharp. <br/>

 ## Usage
 All source files are under `Spectrum` folder.
 Copy it to project folder and add source files to the project tree in Visual Studio.
-The porting is implemented on Visual Studio 2013 and is retargeted to .Net Framework 4.5.1. <br/>
+The porting is implemented on Visual Studio 2013 and is retargeted to .Net Framework 4.5.1.
+See sample project for more details. <br/>

-## Limitation
-This porting currently does not support properties setting in XAML.
-This is because the `RenderSize` is evaluated only after first call to `OnRender` (before that the `RenderSize` is 0).
-The properties however are set in `InitializeComponent`, which is called before `OnRender`. <br/>

-Setting properties in Loaded event does work as a work-around.
-See example project for more details.